STANDRIGHT/testproject/README.md

 ## Contributing

-if you wish t make my website better please clone and push your code
+if you wish t make my website better please clone and push your code it will be well appreciated.
+Thanks

 ## License